 - Use small poly zip bags for storing and organizing

-- Be creative and look for items with multiple uses and common components such as tarps, paracord, tape, batteries, etc.
+- Use versatile (multiple use) items such as tarps, paracord, tape, batteries, etc.

 You probably have many preparedness items already.
-Start with what you have, get items organized, and then build from there.
-For example, you probably have some canned and packaged food that could be used in an emergency.
-You may have sleeping bags, camp stove, first aid kits, and flashlights.
+Organize what you already have and then build from there.
+For example, you probably have canned and packaged foods, sleeping bags, camp stove, first aid kits, and flashlights.
 Take inventory of what you have and have those items easy to access.
-You could repurpose items such as old backpacks and containers if you are on a budget.
+You could repurpose items such as old backpacks and containers.
 The key is to get started NOW!

 You always need basic first aid supplies in your home, vehicle, and hiking kit.
 Start with the basics and expand the kits over time.
 Basic first aid supplies such as bandaids, sunscreen, and insect repellent are useful in non-emergency situations also.
 Have duplicate supplies in your various kits and be sure to periodically check items and expiration dates.